Looks Are Deceiving

 Let’s go back, say 10 years ago!

 That is when I hit Menopause.
 I was at the age of 40, and initially had minimal symptoms.
 At the time, I was a busy mom with a 13-month-old baby, trying to juggle motherhood, work, and life.
 I thought I was healthy.
-I ate well (or so I believed), stayed active, and took supplements.
+I ate well (or so I believed), stayed active, and took my vitamins.
 I truly thought I had everything under control.

 What I didn’t know back then was just how much hormonal support my body actually needed.

 Estrogen truly is our fountain of youth.
 Without it, aging accelerates both inside and out.
 On the outside, you may notice changes in your skin, hair, and body composition.
-But inside, silent and serious changes are occurring:
+But inside, silent and serious changes are occurring.

 THE DAY!

-Last March (of 2024), it felt like any other morning.
+It was a Tuesday in March (of 2024), it felt like any other morning.
 I got the kids off to school and rolled out my mat to try a new Pilates workout from an app I’d just downloaded.
 Mid-lunge, my knee suddenly buckled.
 I fell hard onto my side, trying to protect it—and shattered my wrist.

 The pain was excruciating.
 After a rushed trip to the ER and emergency surgery, my surgeon told me words that still echo in my mind: